Azure/azure-kusto-analytics-lib/index.md

     * Notebooks

-        1. [Training a classifier](./ML/notebooks/Prediction-of-Room-Occupancy-from-Kusto-Table-with-Kqlmagic.ipynb) - Demo of building and training a classifier for prediction of room occupancy in Jupyter using KqlMagic.
-Scoring is done using the Python plugin (see the [previous tutorial](./ML/queries/Python-Plugin-Tutorial.csl))
+        1. [Training a classifier](./ML/notebooks/Prediction-of-Room-Occupancy-from-Kusto-Table-with-Kqlmagic.ipynb)<sup>[1](#footnotes)</sup> - Demo of building and training a classifier for prediction of room occupancy in Jupyter using KqlMagic.
+Scoring is done using the Python plugin (see the [Python tutorial](./ML/queries/Python-Plugin-Tutorial.csl))
+        1. [Training a classifier in AML and scoring in Kusto](./ML/notebooks/AML-ADX-Occupancy-Prediction-Pub.ipynb)<sup>[1](#footnotes)</sup> - Demo of building and training a classifier for prediction of room occupancy in Azure Machine Learning (AML) service.
+Training is done on AML cloud compute.
+Model is exported to Kusto and scoring is done using the Python plugin (see the [Python tutorial](./ML/queries/Python-Plugin-Tutorial.csl))

 1. **Time Series Analysis**

     * Functions